oneblockmore/docs-1/src/tutorials/ballot.md

 Voila!
 A working voting application, accessible at `http://localhost:8080`.
  You'll see it load for a couple of seconds as your service is deployed using the `deployService()` action, then a `Participate in Vote` button should appear and your service ID will be displayed as a query parameter in the address bar.
  At long last, you can rest easy, appreciating the deep euphoria of having built a fully-functional decentralized cloud service and application.

-After interacting with the app and voting, checking your `oasis chain` terminal window should be populated with logs, including those for all service RPCs you made during your interactions.

 ## Onward to (messages of) victory!